Mohannedkandil/Fatura-shopping-cart/README.md

 ## Leftouts
 - To start use **vuex** for the state managment, it will be ready for a large scale of users.
-- Make a **coupons** component for generating coupons for users with various numbers/percentages
+- Make a **coupon** component for generating coupons for users with various numbers/percentages.
-- Authentication, authorization (I'm working on it now) with 2 roles, admin(**seller**) and user(**buyer**)
+- Authentication, authorization (I'm working on it now) with 2 roles, admin(**seller**) and user(**buyer**).

 ## Lessons Learned
-When I reieved the task, I was not familiar with Nodejs.
+When I received the task, I was not familiar with Nodejs.
 So I started to learn the basics of Nodejs and some practice with simple applications.
 Then, I did a quick warm up on VUE js (Vue CLI, Vue router basics, forms and data binding, fetching data, async code, routing)

 I have learned the following from various resources (Nodejs):
 - Node Module System